 Though somewhat similar to the phases of EMDR, using history, assessment, diagnosis and preparation of the client.
-DeTURTM targets the triggers that bring up the uncomfortable feelings leading to the urges.
-DeTURTM phases also include client empowerment through resource accessing, installation of positive treatment goals, identification and desensitization of triggers, and techniques of relapse prevention.
+DeTUR targets the triggers that bring up the uncomfortable feelings leading to the urges.
+DeTUR phases also include client empowerment through resource accessing, installation of positive treatment goals, identification and desensitization of triggers, and techniques of relapse prevention.
 The purpose of the protocol is to uncover the core traumas and reprocess them through to completion.
 In achieving reprocessing the triggers no longer stimulate the need to use or act out and the new response becomes the positive treatment goal of coping and functioning successfully in life as determined by the client.

-4. Compare differences between positive goal (PG) and positive state (PS).
+- Contrast at least one difference between positive goal (PG) and positive state (PS).

-5. Identify client’s triggers.
+- Identify what constitutes a client’s triggers.

-9. Utilize techniques to aid client in handling relapse.
+- Identify at least one technique to aid client in handling relapse.

 Any mental health provider who has completed EMDR Basic Training.

-TRAINING LEVEL: Beginning/Intermediate level
+TRAINING LEVEL: Intermediate level

 Appropriate for all mental health professionals who are already trained in EMDR Therapy.